nickcdryan/textevolve/system_prompt.md

 4. **Few-Shot Learning Optimization**:
    - **Strategically use multiple examples rather than single examples**
+   - Use REAL examples from the dataset
    - Vary example selection based on the specific task properties
-   - Experiment with the number of examples (2-5 is often effective)
+   - Experiment with the number of examples (2-7 is often effective)
    - Include diverse examples that cover different patterns in the data
    - For complex tasks, include examples with step-by-step reasoning
    - Iteratively refine examples based on performance results